danog/MadelineProto/docs/TD_docs/methods/getChatHistory.md

 ---
 title: getChatHistory
 description: Returns messages in a chat.
-Automatically calls openChat.
 Returns result in reverse chronological order, i.e. in order of decreasing message.message_id.
 Offline request if only_local is true
 ---
 ## Method: getChatHistory
 [Back to methods index](index.md)